Header image

 HELP’s questionnaires provide opportunities for parents and students to self-identify as First Nations, Inuit and/or Métis, and to share additional information on the nations, communities or settlements and languages to which they are connected.
 HELP recognizes and respects that Indigenous families, communities, and governments have sovereignty and jurisdiction over their children and their information and, therefore, all data collected from Monitoring System questionnaires.

 With the guidance of the ASC, HELP has developed data protocols to ensure First Nations, Inuit and Métis governments, communities and organizations have timely access to data to plan, manage and account for investments and outcomes associated with the well-being of children and families.
-In result, the Monitoring System data collected from or for Indigenous children are provided back to community through reports and briefing presentations to Chief and Councils, Indigenous Education Council, local gatherings, and various levels of Indigenous organizations, communities, and Nations.
+The Monitoring System data collected from or for Indigenous children are provided back to community through reports and briefing presentations to Chief and Councils, Indigenous Education Council, local gatherings, and various levels of Indigenous organizations, communities, and Nations.

 Who can request data?